-The College of Nursing at UW-Milwaukee provides several opportunities for incoming freshman.
-Eligible incoming freshman can apply to either the Nursing Endeavor Program or Honors College as well as the Health Care Living Learning Community.
+The College of Nursing at UW-Milwaukee provides several opportunities for incoming freshmen.
+Eligible incoming freshmen can apply to either the Nursing Scholars Program or Honors College as well as the Health Care Living Learning Community.

-NEP is an intensive and integrated learning community that supports selected first generation to college students who are also underrepresented minority students and/or economically disadvantaged students to transition to college and through the Bachelor of Science in Nursing program.
+NSP is an intensive and integrated learning community that supports selected students transition to college and through the Bachelor of Science in Nursing program.

-Student must demonstrate an investigated passion for the nursing profession, leadership and strong work ethic.
-NEP students who meet all advanced academic and participation requirements have admission into the professional nursing major.
-Students in good standing are a part of NEP during their entire undergraduate degree.
+Students must demonstrate an investigated passion for the nursing profession, leadership, and a strong work ethic.
+NSP students who meet all advanced academic and participation requirements have admission into the professional nursing major.
+Students in good standing are a part of NSP during their entire undergraduate degree.

 - Academic skills workshops